HarishAtGitHub/harishatgithub.github.com/_posts/2013-07-05-char-encoding-and-decoding.md

 the character A will occupy one byte

     String a = “A”

     a.getBytes().length is 1

-bytes is [65]
+    byte array is [65]

     String a = "ë"

     a.getBytes().length is 2

-bytes is [-61, -85]
+    byte array is [-61, -85]

-so the first character "A" one took one byte.
+so the first character "A" took one byte.

-but the second one "ë" took two bytes.
+but the second character "ë" took two bytes.

 The System. propety file.encoding(in java) will take care of how it is stored.

-When some characters are 1 byte and some are two bytes and some are more bytes, how will the decoding happen ?
+**When some characters are 1 byte and some are two bytes and some are more bytes, how will the decoding happen ?
 What I am saying is that if in the scheme we say every character is N bytes then it means that to decode every character I should fetch N bytes but now it is a mix of 1 to N bytes.
-Is the decoding possible ?
+Is the decoding possible ?**

 So thinking about this, the logical answer would be that in the first byte itself there should be an indicator of how many of the subsequent bytes will form the character.